SleepyToDeath/NetQRE/synthesizer/README.md

 	Second, the condition of pruning a branch is "it has zero correct program".
 Using the same non-terminal for multiple purposes is like merging multiple subtrees, during which a subtree with correct program will "contaminate" other subtrees with no correct program, which makes it difficult to prune at a high level.

-It is not known yet how this will work for other languages.
-Intuitively, the complexity should be the same for QRE if data transducer is used.
-And other tasks shouldn't be too difficult to handle since it only need to execute the program instead of exploring the whole state space.